26 June 2025

 They are best known as a live band and toured almost continually during the 60s and early 70s.
 (There are many more live recordings - legitimate and bootleg - than studio releases.)

-The band have never sought out commercial success, but hit the charts in the late 80s with “Touch of Grey.”
+It's strange to think of the Dead having a "greatest hits" album since they never sought out commercial success, but they did hit the charts in the late 80s with “Touch of Grey.”
+Still, there is a Gratest Hits compilation available.

 No comments: